 9. Bandana / Buff

 A step up from the cotton bandana is the Buff or tube bandana.
-Made of a stretchy tech fabric, the Buff is almost as versatile as a bandana and just as much of a backcountry fashion statement.
+Made of stretchy tech fabric, the Buff is almost as versatile as a bandana and just as much of a backcountry fashion statement.
 There are lots and lots of Buff styles and knock-offs readily available at local outfitters and discount stores, as well as online.
-Oh, and yes, there’s a YouTube video how to wear a Buff too! https://youtu.be/fwhJG0IUKuY
+Oh, and yes, there’s a YouTube video on how to wear a Buff too!

-You can keep almost all of the above in your pack and ready to go at all time – tossing in the food and other perishables at the last minute.
-The rule of thumb for keeping a pack comfortable is to place the heaviest gear / food at the bottom of the bag.
+You can keep almost all of the above in your pack and ready to go at all times – tossing in the food and other perishables at the last minute.
+The rule of thumb for keeping a pack comfortable is to place the heaviest gear/food at the bottom of the bag.
 Make sure your water is easily accessible as you might not drink enough if you have to stop every time you need a sip.
 Stash stuff you rarely need in inside pockets or on the sides, and keep lip balm, sunscreen and camera handy.
 (Can we hear a shoutout for the fannypack coming back into vogue?
 We like strapping on a small one facing forward for easy access to those smaller items.)

-10. Optional Items: trekking poles, pad (for sitting), dog stuff (leash, treats poop bags), journal / sketchbook, camera / tripod, UV umbrella, fishing gear, bathing suit.
+10. Optional Items: trekking poles, pad (for sitting), dog stuff (leash, treats poop bags), journal/sketchbook, camera/tripod, UV umbrella, fishing gear, bathing suit.

 Guilty of taking everything but the kitchen sink, this writer likes to have a sketchbook or journal, some basic watercolor or sketching supplies, and what I call a dog kit (leash, poop bags, treats).
-The phone goes along on airplane mode as a lightweight camera, and personally I love my hiking umbrella.
+The phone goes along on airplane mode as a lightweight camera, and personally, I love my hiking umbrella.
 You’ll customize your pack as fits your hiking style and you’ll modify it (make that simplify it) as time goes on.
 Let us know of any essentials you’ve discovered and why you won’t hike without them!

 Don’t forget the layers – we think of a fleece shirt and a lightweight wind jacket as essential Sierra equipment on any outing so we didn’t put them on the list but they definitely go with you on every hike.
 Oh, and one last thing – check the attitude.
-The right attitude makes every day, every hike, every adventure a good one.
+The right attitude makes every day, every hike, and every adventure a good one.
 We’ll see you on the trail!